 Roscosmos is actively working to ensure that a space services market appears in the country.
 The first reading in the State Duma of the law on the commercialization of space services has already passed, and it may come into force on January 1, 2025.
 Then launches will cease to be free, and business structures will be able to participate in satellite construction and launches.

 Without this law, as Borisov has repeatedly said, it is impossible to develop the Russian orbital constellation solely with state resources.
-By 2030, if the law comes into force, private companies will help launch about 600 satellites, which is about 40% of the planned volume of the orbital constellation.
+By 2030, if the law comes into force, private companies will help with the launch of about 600 satellites, which is about 40% of the planned volume of the orbital constellation.
 Roscosmos is already conducting discussions on partnerships in this area with private companies.

 As for the participation of private individuals in the creation of low-orbit multi-satellite constellations, the mechanism here is as follows: forward contracts are concluded with these companies, which guarantee them that their work will not be in vain, that if they produce devices with the characteristics that were declared, then Roscosmos, through the mechanism of forward contracts, begins to buy them out.

 However, even with this, private individuals need state support for their innovations.
-Without subsidizing interest rates, additional tax benefits will be difficult for them - as Borisov reminded, Elon Musk with his business firmly stands on his feet thanks to solid Pentagon contracts.
+Without subsidizing interest rates, additional tax benefits will be difficult for them - as Borisov recalled, Elon Musk with his business firmly stands on his feet thanks to solid Pentagon contracts.

 Roscosmos, even taking into account the commercialization of the market, will still retain the exclusive key function of launching all spacecraft.

 We do not yet have private companies capable of creating rocket technology and carrying out space launches.
-We have not seen companies like SpaceX emerge.
+We have not seen companies like SpaceX.
 Although such business projects, as I know, are beginning to be born on an initiative basis at the startup stage.
 God grant them success in this area.

 In addition to allowing private companies into the market, Roscosmos will receive financial support of another kind.
 At a meeting of the government commission on legislative activity, a draft federal law was approved, which will give the state corporation the opportunity to engage in advertising.
 This means that, for example, on space rockets or space infrastructure facilities, you can see advertising for cars, drinks, or some other business that operates within the framework of the law.